JorgenLohne/JorgenLohne/README.md

-👋 Hi, I’m @JorgenLohne

-I'm a software enginner @ Tietoevry Banking, working on financial crime prevention.
+Software enginner @ [Tietoevry Banking](https://www.tietoevry.com/en/banking/), financial crime prevention.

-Currently working on services realted to identificaion, in the java spirng ecosystem.
+Currently working on services realted to identificaion, using the java spirng ecosystem.

-Technology I'm working with include:
+Also working with

-- Java
-- Spring Boot
-- Immutables
-- Maven
-- Junit
 - Docker
 - Openshift
+- Github Actions

 <!---
 JorgenLohne/JorgenLohne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.